Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Introduction

 \item An entanglement entropy analysis reveals maximal entanglement between graviton and Dirac matter in equilibrium, signaling a transition from a Type I to a Type II$_{1}$ von Neumann algebra as $N \to \infty$.
 Non-Gaussian effects and finite fermion mass modify the entanglement saturation timescale, although the large-$N$ equilibrium entanglement structure remains robust.
 However, including all non-Gaussian contributions and general bulk-matter couplings can destabilize this equilibrium.
 In particular, additional bulk-matter couplings can disrupt the maximally mixed state, suggesting the emergence of a Type II$_{\infty}$ algebra on intermediate timescales.
 We, therefore, indicate that truncations enforcing a Type II$_1$ structure or rapid entanglement saturation should be viewed as modeling artifacts rather than fundamental features.

 \item Neither non-Gaussianity nor finite bulk fermion mass modifies the random matrix symmetry classification or the late-time maximally entangled equilibrium in the large-$N$ limit.
-Their observable effects are confined to the timescales associated with the SFF linear ramp and the approach to entanglement entropy saturation. \end{itemize}
+Their observable effects are confined to the timescales associated with the SFF linear ramp and the approach to saturation of entanglement entropy. \end{itemize}

-The organization of the rest of this paper is as follows: In Sec.~\ref{sec:2}, we provide a detailed analysis of the boundary description of JT gravity, incorporating the backreaction from the low-energy theory of the SYK model and the effects of Dirac fermions.
+The organization of the rest of this paper is as follows: In Sec.~\ref{sec:2}, we provide a detailed analysis of the boundary description of JT gravity, incorporating the matter coupling from the low-energy theory of the SYK model and the effects of Dirac fermions.
 Sec.~\ref{sec:3} focuses on the computation of the adjacent gap ratio, the spectral form factor, and the entanglement entropy.
 Finally, Sec.~\ref{sec:4} concludes with a summary of our findings and outlook for future work.